 Two symbols of Japan: cherry blossoms and Mount Fuji.

-And immediately, I ran in different directions to capture this moment, before Mount Fuji was covered by clouds again 😀
+And without hesitation, I rushed in different directions to capture this magical moment before Mount Fuji disappeared behind the clouds again! 😃

 My college friend, also accompanying me today :v